alanensastegui/subsights-marketing-site/lib/blog/content/how-to-write-prompts-that-actually-work.md

 ---
 slug: how-to-write-prompts-that-actually-work
-title: "Website AI Chatbots: How to Write Prompts That Actually Work"
+title: "Website AI Chatbots: How to Write Prompts That Actually Work (Free Template)"
 date: "2025-09-03"
 excerpt: "AI chatbots can transform your website—but only if they're done right.
-Learn the proven strategies for writing prompts that turn 'almost right' into 'just right', from mission clarity to workflow design."
+Learn the proven strategies for writing prompts that turn 'almost right' into 'just right', from mission clarity to workflow design.
+Free template and checklist included."
 author:
   name: "Alan Ensastegui"
   image: "/images/team-headshots/alan.avif"
+downloads:
+  - filename: template.pdf
+    title: Free Template
+  - filename: checklist.pdf
+    title: Free Checklist
 ---

 AI can feel like magic.
 Type a few words, and from the ether arrives text, images, or videos.
 Sometimes it’s perfect.
 Often, it’s just close.